Symphonia POP

 Secondly, to harmonize with the city side, the silhouette of downtown Montréal was reflected vertically through the curved surfaces.
 The resulting volumetry is similar to that of Phase I, but characterized by distinctive cubic architecture.
 The sporadic projection of cubes, referred to as “pops,” is immediately reminiscent of the various buildings making up the city’s urbanscape.
 As reflected by the iconic Habitat 67, it’s possible for buyers to connect two or three cubes spanning two floors in order to create a unique condominium that is flexible to their needs.

-A landscape boundary between the built and the recreational
+A landscape boundary between built and recreational areas

 On the ground, the landscape unfolds with the same dualism.
-Close to the riverbank, the river takes on great importance in defining the landscape architecture of the site.
-In order to appropriate the inverted curvature of the hall and its resonance in the form of the pool, a new and imaginary shoreline is superimposed on the site.
-This line becomes a border delimiting a “land” portion, where the towers are located, and a “river” portion, where the recreational elements such as the heated outdoor pool and the bicycle path are found.
-Thus, two landscapes exist side by side: one, all greenery where the built elements are found, and the other, river, where an undulatory figure composes the whole.
+Close to the riverbank, the river takes on great importance in defining the site’s landscape architecture.
+A new, imaginary shoreline is superimposed on the site, appropriating the inverted curvature of the hall and its resonance in the shape of the pool.
+This line becomes a border delimiting a “land” portion, where the towers are located, and a “river” portion, where recreational elements such as the heated outdoor pool and bicycle path are found.
+In this way, two landscapes come together: one, full of greenery, where the built elements are found, and the other, fluvial, where an undulating figure composes the whole.

-The 32-storey tower has 240 one- to three-bedroom residential units, ranging in size from 600 to 3,000 square feet, with ceiling heights varying from nine to eleven feet.
-All spaces will have dramatic windows, and will be positioned to maximize views of the landscape and allow full natural light.
-Common areas will include an indoor and outdoor pool, spa and sauna, state-of-the-art fitness studio, private function room and lounge area.
+The 32-storey tower features 240 one- to three-bedroom residential units, ranging in size from 600 to 3,000 square feet, with ceiling heights from nine to eleven feet.
+All spaces will feature spectacular fenestration, and will be positioned to maximize views of the landscape and let in plenty of natural light.
+Common spaces will include an indoor and outdoor pool, spa and sauna, state-of-the-art fitness studio, private function room and lounge area.